Why Should I Study Fine Art at Lancaster?

-The first year focuses on acquiring core art knowledge, skills and understanding, alongside the opportunity to discover other new or related subjects.
+The first year focuses on acquiring core art knowledge, skills and understanding alongside the opportunity to discover other new or related subjects.
 Fine Art students may take other LICA subjects as their minor, Design and Film and, with previous theatre experience, Drama.
-Or they may take a subject from across the university, for example Politics, Religions.
-Media Studies, Entrepreneurship, Marketing or Gender and Women’s Studies.
 The first year studio module provides skills training in material techniques and processes of art.
-Painting, Life Drawing, Sculpture and Installation and Digital and Screen based art is taught by specialist tutors in hands-on workshops.
+Painting, life drawing, sculpture and installation and digital and screen-based art is taught by specialist tutors in hands-on workshops.

 In their second and third years students select a mix of core and optional practice and theory modules.
 Alongside compulsory practical and academic modules LICA has developed an innovative suite of optional modules written and taught by specialist artist tutors, enabling students to work at the cutting edge of contemporary practice.

 Specialist artist tutors teach their discipline at all levels of the degree, this allow the student to be supervised by an expert in their chosen discipline, be that painting or digital art, throughout the three years of your degree.
 While Lancaster has no ‘house style’- we are open to many interpretations of Fine Art - our ethos accepts that artists today have a responsibility to engage with issues of the day and share experience.
 In many highly individual ways Lancaster students address topics of local and global concern, from environment and sustainability, gender and selfhood to materiality, aesthetics and visual experience.